Wills and LPAs

 Your will tells everyone what should happen to your money, possessions and property after you die (all these things together are called your ‘estate’).
 If you don’t leave a will, the law decides how your estate is passed on – and this might not be in line with your wishes.

-- A will makes it much easier for your family or friends to sort everything out when you die – without a will the process can be more time consuming and stressful.
+1. A Will makes it much easier for your family or friends to sort everything out when you die – without a will the process can be more time consuming and stressful.

-- If you don’t write a will, everything you own will be shared out in a standard way defined by the law – which isn’t always the way you might want.
+2. If you don’t write a Will, everything you own will be shared out in a standard way defined by the law – which isn’t always the way you might want.

-- A will can help reduce the amount of Inheritance Tax that might be payable on the value of the property and money you leave behind.
+3. A Will can help reduce the amount of Inheritance Tax that might be payable on the value of the property and money you leave behind.

-- Writing a will is especially important if you have children or other family who depend on you financially, or if you want to leave something to people outside your immediate family.
+4. Writing a Will is especially important if you have children or other family who depend on you financially, or if you want to leave something to people outside your immediate family.

 Your wishes and who carries them out